Laura Hollingbery

 Laura has a solid grasp of the intricacies of Road Traffic offences.
 Her experience covers a broad spectrum of driving matters, including dangerous and careless driving, drug and drink driving, driving whilst disqualified and driving without insurance.

-She has also developed a more specialised private practice in the magistrates’ court, assisting clients with advancing Special Reasons and Exceptional Hardship arguments.
+She has also developed a more specialised private practice, assisting clients with advancing Special Reasons and Exceptional Hardship arguments.

 MD was convicted of 2 Speeding offences and an additional 7 points on his licence meant that he faced a mandatory totting-up disqualification.
 Represented MD at sentence; the bench found Exceptional Hardship in his case and he avoided disqualification.